HarelGiladi/Ex1_OS/README.md

 ## about the project
-  we were asked to build a server and client that will fuction like a shell after connectig to the server we could type commands and then the server "shell" will opreate accordignly.
+  we were asked to build a server and client that will fuction like a "shell" after connectig to the server we could type commands and then the server "shell" will opreate accordignly.

+  for more details open file osex1.pdf

  ## how to run